artofthesmart/Ob2SS/README.md

 <a name="initialize"></a>

 ## initialize(options) ⇒ <code>bool</code>
 Initialize Ob2SS with options.

-Details at artofthesmart.com/projects/ob2ss
+This initialization takes an `options` object.
+Options include:

-sheetKey: This is the key to a spreadsheet you want to use.
-Default is one is created for you.
+- `sheetKey`: [string] This is the key to a spreadsheet you want to use.
-headerOffset: What header offset to use.
-Default 0.
+- `headerOffset`: [int] What header offset to use.
+Default is `0`.

+Examples:
+- `Ob2SS.initialize()` Creates a companion spreadsheet for this script.
+Uses it every time.
+- `Ob2SS.initialize({ sheetKey: 'YOUR_SHEET_KEY' })` Reads/writes data on that spreadsheet.

+You get the idea.

 **Kind**: global function
 **Returns**: <code>bool</code> - Whether initialization was successful.